Brandon-William-Daniel/Grace_BackEnd/BackEnd.md

         -- getActiveCart

 orders API -- DELETE orderDetails or PATCH orderLine -- removes one item   from the cart
          --GET get all orders for a user
-            --GET active cart for a user
+        > --GET active cart for a user
+        > --POST add item to cart
+        > --PATCH orderDetails user changes quantity of an item in a cart.
-            --DELETE orderLine --user buys cart.
+        > --DELETE orderLine --user buys cart.
 Sets current cart to false and creates a new cart.
-            --PATCH orderDetails user changes quantity of an item in a cart.
-            --PATCH orderLine removes an item from the cart
+        > --DELETE orderDetails removes an item from the cart